dxos/arena/README.md

-# Template Plugin: Colors
+# Arena

-This is an example of building a simple plugin inside [Composer](https://composer.dxos.org).
+Arena is an extensible, plugin-driven, multiplayer game arena based on [Composer](https://composer.dxos.org), an extensible application environment built on the [DXOS](https://dxos.org) platform.

 ## Running